TOP

 Political and Public Policy Participation

 Lockheed Martin is committed to participating in the political and public policy process in a responsible and ethical way that serves the best interests of our stockholders and customers.
 Decisions regarding corporate political and public policy activities are managed by the senior vice president, Lockheed Martin Government Affairs, following coordination with individual Lockheed Martin elements in accordance with established policies and procedures and they are ultimately overseen by the Nominating and Corporate Governance Committee of the Board of Directors.
 Further information on our engagement in the legislative process and political and public policy activities, including our advocacy efforts, government affairs activities, trade association activities and political spending, is available on our Political Disclosures website.
-In 2022, we completed an evaluation of the public policy positions of selected trade and industry associations of which we are members to assess their alignment with our Sustainability Policy and program.
-The results can be found on our Climate Strategy website.
+We regularly evaluate the public policy positions of selected trade and industry associations of which we are members to assess their alignment with our Sustainability policy and program.
+The results can be found on our Emissions Management website.

 Visit our Disclosure Hub to read our guidelines and policies.